brandondombrowsky/BastCastle/README.md

     - Check out a few videos of our chose products [Wiki Home](https://github.com/brandondombrowsky/BastCastle/wiki)

 ### Checkout the Wiki page for more information.
-- [Home](https://github.com/brandondombrowsky/BastCastle/wiki) - Documention, products, and how the products work.
+- [Home](https://github.com/brandondombrowsky/BastCastle/wiki) - Documention, videos, and products and how they work.
 - [Wireguard VPN Setup](https://github.com/brandondombrowsky/BastCastle/wiki/Wireguard-VPN-Setup) - The nitty gritty of setting up your environment.